antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 ## Explore the upcoming new ML.NET API and provide feedback

 As mentioned at the begining of this blog post, we are really looking forward to get your feedback on the new API we're creating while crafting ML.NET.
-This evolution in ML.NET offers much more flexible capabilities than what current "pipeline" API offers.
+This evolution in ML.NET offers more flexible capabilities than what the current "pipeline" API offers.
 The "pipeline" API will be deprecated when this new API is ready and good enough.

 ### Why ML.NET is switching from the "pipeline" API to a new API?

 As part of the process of crafting the preview versions (remember that ML.NET is still in early previews), we've been getting feedback about the "pipeline" API and discovered quite a few limitations we need to address by creating a more flexible API.

-Specifically, new capabilities provided by the new API which are not possible with the "pipeline" API are the following:
+Specifically, the new API adds the following capabilities which aren't possible with the current "pipeline" API:

-- **Strongly-typed API**: This new API takes advantage of C# capabilities and offers an Strongly-typed API in ML.NET so errors can be discovered in compilation time while being able to better use Intellisense in the editors.
+- **Strongly-typed API**: This new Strongly-typed API takes advantage of C# capabilities so errors can be discovered in compilation time along with improved Intellisense in the editors.

-- **Better flexibility:** You now have a decomposalbe tran and predict process.
-No more rigid and linear pipeline execution.
-With the new API you can run certain code and then the execution can be forked so those multiple paths can re-use the initial common execution.
-For example, you can share the same transforms execution and transformed data by multiple learners and trainings.
+- **Better flexibility:** This API provides a decomposable train and predict process, eliminating rigid and linear pipeline execution.
+With the new API, execute a certain code path and then fork the execution so multiple paths can re-use the initial common execution.
+For example, share a given transforms' execution and transformed data with multiple learners and trainers.
-This ne API is based on the new `Estimators`, shown in the code below in this blog post.
+This new API is based on the new `Estimators`, shown in the following code in this blog post.

 - **Improved usability:** Direct call to the APIs from your code, no more scaffolding or insolation layer creating an obscure separation between what the user/developer writes and the internal APIs.
 Entrypoints are no longer mandatory.

 - **Possible to simply score with TensorFlow models.** Thanks to the mentioned flexibility in the API, you can also simply load a TensorFlow model and score by using it without needing to add any additional learner and training process.

-- **Better visibility of the transformed data:** You can now better visibility of the data while applying transformers.
+- **Better visibility of the transformed data:** You have better visibility of the data while applying transformers.

-As sample code to discuss about, the code snippet below shows how the transforms and trainign process of the "GitHub issues labelers" sample app can be implemented with the new API in ML.NET.
+The following code snippet shows how the transforms and training process of the "GitHub issues labeler" sample app can be implemented with the new API in ML.NET:

 **New API in ML.NET:**